protobuffet/docusaurus-protobuffet/packages/docusaurus-protobuffet/README.md

 You can view some [generated doc files in the example project](https://github.com/AnthonyBobsin/docusaurus-protobuffet/tree/master/example/protodocs).

-### Generating the `fileDescriptorsPath` File {#generating-json-file}
+### Generating the `fileDescriptorsPath` File
 This project depends on a snapshot of all the files within your Protobuf workspace.
-The formatting and generation of this snapshot currently depends on the `protoc-gen-doc` Protobuf compiler plugin. `protoc-gen-doc` can generate a JSON representation of your Protobuf files, which we parse to build an enhanced view of your documentation.
+The formatting and generation of this snapshot currently depends on the [`protoc-gen-doc`](https://github.com/pseudomuto/protoc-gen-doc) Protobuf compiler plugin. `protoc-gen-doc` can generate a JSON representation of your Protobuf files, which we parse to build an enhanced view of your documentation.

 To use `protoc-gen-doc` we must install golang and protoc.
 These are already common dependencies when working with Protobuf files, but I'm happy to investigate alternatives if we decide this is a barrier for users.